PATCH May 14, 2014

 Enough is Enough, Mekarski is the one that should be terminated.

-Never forget, the letter received from concerned citizen on December 18, 2011
+Never forget, the allegations from concerned citizen on December 18, 2011

 One candidate's campaign for Village President has now allegedly sunk to spewing false accusations of Police brutality and cover-up charges against the Olympia Fields Police Dept. and Village President.
 As an affluent highly educated community, we can easily research the evidence and identify the facts.